-Once you’ve decided on which of the best cherry blossom spots in Japan (or just in Tokyo) you will visit for Hanami, you will want to time your stay so that you will get the most from your cherry blossom experience.
+Once you’ve decided on which of the best cherry blossom spots in Japan (or just in Tokyo or in Kyoto) you will visit for Hanami, you will want to time your stay so that you will get the most from your cherry blossom experience.
 Why?
 Because not every location experiences full bloom at the same time.

 The sakura average blooming time can vary widely based on the geographical location within the country.
 Areas with milder winter climates produce earlier bloom times.
 Blooms usually open first in the southern region, and blooming progresses northward.
 Okinawa, for example, almost always produces the first blooms.
 Wind, rain, and temperature can cause the blossoms to appear either earlier or later than average and can lengthen or shorten the blooming season.